SAP-samples/btp-msteams-extend-workflow/tutorial/Step1-Configure-SAP-BTP/README.md

 ```
 ![plot](./images/btp-conn-instance.png)

--> Note: If you change the names of XSUAA/Destination/Connectivity instances, please also adjust the manifest.yml file within your MS Teams extension project.
+-> Note: If you change the names of XSUAA/Destination/Connectivity instances, you need to adjust the manifest.yml file within your Node.js extension project.
 This ensures the correct binding of the respective instances to your extension app.